ProfessorPelican/text_report_converter/README.md

    <li>Can include header row information as fields as well as detail row information (the header fields repeat for each related detail row).</li>
    <li>All fields are returned as strings, which is what they are in the source text file.
 These can then be converted as needed.</li>
 </ul>

+## Personal Note:
+I created this a while ago, before I really had a lot of experience with Pandas.
+If I was to refactor this, I would consider whether I could replace some or all of these loops with a Pandas vectorized function.